 Frequently Cited Standards

 The airline industry must comply with all the general industry standards (29 CFR 1910).
-The following standards, in order, were the most frequently cited by Federal OSHA from October 2011 through September 2012, in Air Transportation, Scheduled Industry Group (SIC code 4512).
+A listing of the most frequently cited standards by Federal OSHA for Air Transportation, Scheduled Industry Group (SIC code 4512) is available.

 Other Highlighted Standards